-Cohort Grants awarded in 2020/2021 will support the 3-5 newly enrolled Ph.D. students by providing 1⁄2-time graduate assistantships (Grade 12) plus GIA for 2 semesters/year, beginning Fall semester 2021 and ending Spring semester 2023.
+Cohort Grants awarded in 2022/2023 will support the 3-5 newly enrolled Ph.D. students by providing 1⁄2-time graduate assistantships (Grade 12) plus GIA for 2 semesters/year, beginning Fall semester 2023 and ending Spring semester 2025.
 A plan for summer stipend support and continuation of stipend and tuition funding after the two years for these new Ph.D. students is required.

-Specific proposal requirements for Cohort Grants (concept notes required) PROPOSALS MUST BE SUBMITTED AS A SINGLE PDF AND FOLLOW THE FORMAT BELOW
+Specific proposal requirements for Cohort Grants (concept notes required)

+PROPOSALS MUST BE SUBMITTED AS A SINGLE PDF AND FOLLOW THE FORMAT BELOW

-A. Title, Thematic Area, Primary Investigator (PI), co-PIs
+A. Title, Primary Investigator (PI), co-PIs

 - a.
 Designate only one PI who will serve as the primary contact for the project.
 (PI must be a faculty member in the College of Agricultural Sciences.) - b.
-List names and affiliations of co-PIs a.
-Summarize the research initiative, the training concept, and the activities aiming to build the student-faculty team.
+List names and affiliations of co-PIs.